You find out how to recycle everything from aerosols to yoghurt pots below.

 Photographs cannot be recycled, please dispose of unwanted photographs in your landfill bin.

-Bioplastics are not made from plastic, but compostable materials and cannot be recycled with other plastics.
+Bioplastics are not made from plastic, these are compostable materials and cannot be recycled with other plastics.
 Please put these into your blue landfill waste bin.

 Polystyrene cannot be recycled.
 Please put in your landfill bin.